z76316/CubePerturbMCF/README.md

+# CubePerturbMCF
+**Introduction**

-# A Multi-step-ahead Markov Conditional Forward Model with Cube Perturbations for Extreme Weather Forecasting
+This is the implementation of the model proposed in a proceeding paper of AAAI 2021, [A Multi-step-ahead Markov Conditional Forward Model with Cube Perturbations for Extreme Weather Forecasting](https://ojs.aaai.org/index.php/AAAI/article/view/16856).

 Requirement
 ---